m1nka/blog/_posts/2021-05-11-how-to-configure-pdb-lifecycle-management-and-ords-for-oracle-database.markdown

 These credentials can now be found within your config folder, e.g. `cat config/ords/conf/apex_pu.xml`.

-Finally, we need to setup some web server credentials with the `SQL Administrator` role to protect the API.
+Finally, we need to set up some web server credentials with the `SQL Administrator` role to protect the API.
 In this case we are using ORDS in standalone mode, so we can create these credentials with this command, which will prompt for a password (this password will be used to authorize the REST calls):

 ```java
 java -jar ords.war user sql_admin "SQL Administrator"